We don’t offer board and train yet. For now, we are focused on training the team—dog and human, together.

 Between hoping your dog listens… and knowing they will.

 At K915, we believe that training tools — whether it's a prong collar, e-collar, long line, or clicker — aren't there to control the dog.
 They're not a cheat code.
 They’re a way to communicate, especially when your voice or body language isn’t enough.
 Think of it like learning a new language.
 When you first meet a dog, they don’t speak “sit,” “stay,” or “come.”
-They speak movement.
+They speak with movement.
 Pressure.
 Timing.
 Food.
 Tools help bridge that gap, not by replacing your voice, but by translating your intent in a way your dog already understands.

 Used correctly, it gives clear feedback that says, “This matters.”
 It’s no different than a tap on the shoulder or a teacher raising their voice just slightly to re-center a distracted student.
 It guides, then releases.